 I never thought to use the word abuse in the beginning and it took me years later, perhaps close to ten years into the marriage before I could say it.

 Was I ever hit?
 No. Was I beat down?
 Yes.
 Over and over for years.
 Verbal, mental, and emotional abuse, eventually with spiritual abuse being thrown into the mix.
 I was never good enough.
 I certainly wasn’t pretty enough and told often.
-I didn’t look as beautiful as his first love whose photo I discovered he’d kept in a box all those years and our neighbor’s wife was a much nicer person I often had pointed out to me.
+I didn’t look as beautiful as his first love whose photo I discovered he’d kept in a box all those years, and the neighbor’s wife was a much nicer person than me, he often pointed out.
 I was never competent enough or smart enough.
 Instead of offering help he mocked; instead of love he poured out sarcasm and anger; and instead of kindness he gave self-satisfying smirks.

 My feelings were of no importance.
 If I was sad he was mad.
 If I was upset he was mad.
 If I was slow to do something he was mad.
 If I was indecisive he was mad.
 If I was hurt he was mad.
 If I was happy he was, well, mad.
 And if I was mad — he was suddenly the poor victim.